Tips for Stroke Survivors Applying for Life Insurance in Canada

 - How important is the length of time since my stroke when applying for life insurance?

-- What should I consider if I’m at risk of a stroke?
+- What life insurance should I consider if I’m at risk of a stroke?

 - What if I’m declined for having a stroke?